A journal entry is a method used to enter an accounting transaction into the accounting records of a business.

 The basic structural rules of a journal entry are that there must be a minimum of two line items in the journal entry, and that the total amount you enter in the debit column equals the total amount that you enter in the credit column.

-There are several best practices related to journal entries, which are:
+There are several best practices related to writing journal entries, which are:

 - Always provide a complete narrative of why you have created the journal entry.
 Otherwise, someone reviewing the books at a later date will have no idea why the entry was created.